MaksimIM/JaynesProbabilityTheory/chapter13.md

 $$\log M+ p \log 2p +(1-p) \log 2(1-p)=\log M + H_{0.5}-H_p,$$

 where $H_p$ is the entropy of the entropy of the Bernoulli distribution with parameter $p$.

+(The fact that this is higher than $\log M$ which is what one would obtain at $N=0$ (and of course  higher than $-\infty$ that one would obtain at $N=1$) also shows that this is a global maximum (as opposed to just local stationary point), which we could've verified by second derivative test, but were too lazy to do.)

 After $n$ iterations of this the expected log fortune is $\log M +n(H_{0.5}-H_p)$, and the exponent of that is $M\exp\{n \alpha\}$ with $\alpha=H_{0.5}-H_p$, as per the exercise.